MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 IP firewall audit logs aren't supported in tenants enabled for bring-your-own-key [(BYOK)](manage-encryption-key.md) encryption keys.
 If your tenant is enabled for bring-your-own-key, then all environments in a BYOK-enabled tenant are locked down to SQL only, therefore audit logs can only be stored in SQL.
 We recommend that you migrate to [customer-managed key](customer-managed-key.md).
 To migrate from BYOK to customer-managed key (CMKv2), follow the steps in [Migrate bring-your-own-key (BYOK) environments to customer-managed key](cmk-migrate-from-byok.md).

 ### Does IP firewall support IPv6 IP ranges?
-Currently, IP firewall does not support IPv6 IP ranges.
+Currently, IP firewall doesn't support IPv6 IP ranges.

 ## Next steps